How much does it cost to put a dog or cat to sleep in the UK?

 The surgeon's fee for cruciate repair is only half the story.

-French bulldogs are one of the most popular breeds in Britain, and also one of the most expensive to look after at the vet.
+French bulldogs are one of the most popular breeds in Britain, and one of the most expensive to keep well at the vet.

 Median £60 across 25 real prices